mousepawmedia/devdocs/network/source/serverconfig/hawksnest.rst

 Now we can install Nextcloud itself.

-..
-NOTE:: While we are installing 10.0.1 below, Nextcloud has been upgraded
+..  note:: While we are installing 10.0.1 below, Nextcloud has been upgraded
     many times since; as of this, the latest is 15.0.5.
 Adjust commands below according to the latest stable version of Nextcloud.